polterguy/phosphorusfive-dox/chapter-18.md

 The above syntax might seem weird to developers who are used to C# or JavaScript, but remember that a lambda object, is a tree structure, or a graph object - And that this creates some syntactic differences, which has some advantages, and some disadvantages.

 The disadvantage, is that creating compound conditions for your branching invocations, becomes slightly more _"verbose"_.
-The advantage, is that it becomes much more easy to figure out, also in automated processes, what your branching invocations are actually doing - And in fact, also modify them, using the meta cognition capabilities of a lambda object.
+The advantage, is that it becomes much more easy to figure out, also in automated processes, what your branching invocations are actually doing - And in fact, also modify them, using the meta cognitive capabilities of a lambda object.

 Below is a list of all the boolean algebraic compound Active Events in P5.

-* [or] one of the conditions must evaluate to true
+* __[or]__ one of the conditions must evaluate to true
-* [and] both conditions must evaluate to true
+* __[and]__ both conditions must evaluate to true
-* [not] negates the previous _"conclusion"_
+* __[not]__ negates the previous _"conclusion"_

 These boolean algebraic operators works similarly to how they work in other programming languages.
 For an understanding of what boolean algebra actually is, you can read the appendix on [lambda expressions](appendix-expressions-boolean-algebra.md).
 Logically boolean algebra on branching conditions, works similarly to boolean algebra on lambda expressions.
 Except there is no _"XOR"_ operator while branching.